Endoglin: Structure

 The glycoprotein consists of a homodimer of 180 kDA stabilized by intermolecular disulfide bonds.
 It has a large extracellular domain of about 561 amino acids, a hydrophobic transmembrane domain and a short cytoplasmic tail domain composed of 45 amino acids.
 The 260 amino acid region closest to the extracellular membrane is referred to as the ZP domain (or, more correctly, ZP module).
-The outermost extracellular region is termed as the orphan domain (or orphan region) and it is the part that binds ligands such as BMP-9.
+The outermost extracellular region is termed as the orphan domain (or, more correctly, orphan region (OR)) and it is the part that binds ligands such as BMP-9.

 There are two isoforms of endoglin created by alternative splicing: the long isoform (L-endoglin) and the short isoform (S-endoglin).
 However, the L-isoform is expressed to a greater extent than the S-isoform.
 A soluble form of endoglin can be produced by the proteolytic cleaving action of metalloproteinase MMP-14 in the extracellular domain near the membrane.

 It has been found on endothelial cells in all tissues, activated macrophages, activated monocytes, lymphoblasts fibroblasts, and smooth muscle cells.
 Endoglin was first identified using monoclonal antibody (mAb) 44G4 but more mAbs against endoglin have been discovered, giving more ways to identify it in tissues.